akerge/php-lab-one/php-mysql-lab-13-04-2018.md

     }
 ```

 ii.
-Now inside the protected pages we will just require `common.php` hence, our `profile.php` should be replace with the code
+Inside all our protected pages we will just require `protected_access_check.php` hence, our `profile.php`

-below
+should be replace with the code below:

 ```php
     require_once ('protected_access_check.php');